 In our team I've experienced the greatest ownership so far.
 Even from freelancers.
 When shit hit the fan, we were all there to help.
 No blaming, just getting it done.
 We surely talked about it afterwards on how to avoid those issues in the future, but we didn't point fingers.
 If your colleague is a normal human with normal emotions, he/she will already feel bad enough for messing up - no need to emphasize.

-Many of the features or process improvements and improvements were actually suggested by developers, talked through with the business and product owners and then implemented.
+Many of the features or process improvements were actually suggested by developers, talked through with the business and product owners and then implemented.

 For me, having this kind of responsibility and actually making use of it comes with building a bond with the product and team.
 I have a hard time keeping work and personal life separated and I don't mind.
 Work is a big part of your life - usually taking up ~40+ hours of your week.
 Simply shutting off after work and not thinking about it any more just does not work for me and I think it's the same for many other developers.
 However, I love what I do and I love being able to have a say in the product development.

 If you want the rest of the team to take more ownership, one very important thing is to always explain the reasoning behind something.
 You have a great suggestion on improving the product and want the team to help you?
 Don't just explain your implementation details and what you want to do, explain why it improves the product.
 It is far easier to have your team back you up, if they understand why they're doing it.